Information about diversity and inclusion initiatives and support programs for our current students.

 Hunger is a real problem for far too many of today's students.
 The pantry is to help alleviate the financial burden of obtaining good quality food and supplies.

 Welcome!
-The purpose of the Commuter's Commodities Pantry is to provide supplemental food and other necessities to the Missouri S&T student community who are in need of this kind of assistance.
+The purpose of the Student Diversity Initiative's Pantry is to provide supplemental food and other necessities to the Missouri S&T student community who are in need of this kind of assistance.

 EMERGENCY ASSISTANCE: If you are in need if immediate EMERGENCY assistance related to the food pantry please contact Student Diversity Initiatives at email@example.com.